 Somayeh Rashvand

-I am an art historian, craftswoman and interdisciplinary scholar currently pursuing my doctoral studies in Art History at Concordia University.
-My research is broadly concerned with art, aesthetics, planetary crises, and questions of social and ecological justice.
-I am especially interested in the ways in which the aesthetic realm becomes a site of queer, defiant, and insurgent knowledge production, sensibility, and speculative world-making to encounter the dystopian moment marked by imperial wars, resource extraction, climate change, and ecological destruction.
-My work draws on decolonial and anti-extractive methodologies rooted in ancestral and Indigenous practices of listening, sensing, and storytelling—approaches through which I think with, listen to, and imagine alongside artists and their aesthetic practices.
-Before beginning my PhD at Concordia, I was a university lecturer in Iran for more than a decade, where I taught a wide range of courses on theories and methods in art history.
+Somayeh Rashvand is an art historian, craftswoman, and interdisciplinary scholar currently pursuing her doctoral studies in Art History at Concordia University.
+Her research is broadly concerned with art, aesthetics, planetary crises, and questions of social and ecological justice.
+She is especially interested in the ways in which the aesthetic realm becomes a site of queer, defiant, and insurgent knowledge production, sensibility, and speculative world-making to encounter the dystopian moment marked by imperial wars, resource extraction, climate change, and ecological destruction.
+Her work draws on decolonial and anti-extractive methodologies rooted in ancestral and Indigenous practices of listening, sensing, and storytelling—approaches through which she thinks with, listens to, and imagines alongside artists and their aesthetic practices.
+Before beginning her PhD at Concordia, she was a university lecturer in Iran for more than a decade, where she taught a wide range of courses on theories and methods in art history.
+Her writing has been published in Art Journal and PUBLIC, among others.

 Thesis Title: TBD